 - Discounts: You should take advantage of discounts offered by pet insurance providers to lower your rates.
 Discounts vary from provider to provider, with many offering a multi-pet discount when you enroll more than one pet in a plan.
 Fetch, for instance, offers discounts to shelter and rescue adopters, service animal owners, military members and veterans, and AARP members.

-Frequently Asked Questions About Pet Insurance in ID
+FAQs About Pet Insurance in ID

 Spot is our top recommendation for pet insurance in Idaho due to the company’s flexible premium, deductible, and coverage options.
 If deductible payments are important to your pet insurance plan selection, Embrace may be worth considering, since, like Spot, the company offers multiple options.